daattali/beautiful-jekyll/_drafts/2018-03-12-vcenter-6-5-hybrid-certificates-with-microsoft-ca.md

 -Open certificate-manager and choose option 1 again > then Option 2

--Custom certificate for machine SSL > Path to the chain of certificate (srv.cer here).
+-"Custom certificate for machine SSL" > Path to the chain of certificate (srv.cer here).

--Valide custom key for machine SSL > Path to the .key file generated earlier.
+-"Valid custom key for machine SSL" > Path to the .key file generated earlier.

--Signing certificate of the machine SSL certificate > Path to the certificate of the Root CA (root.cer).
+-"Signing certificate of the machine SSL certificate" > Path to the certificate of the Root CA (root.cer).

 -Press Y to confirm the change and wait for it to finish.

-That's the certificate replaced in vCenter, you can now go to the web client url and you will see no certificate error :)
+That's the certificate replaced in vCenter, you can now go to the web client url and you will see the certificate is valid.

 In the next step we make VMCA issue certificates with the correct properties.